Apig92/TheTouringMachines/README.md

 TOTAL SIZE: 8 GB uncompressed

-#Script to run on server or local machine (in this order)
+## Script to run on server or local machine

-## TouringMachines/Bash Scripts/installPackages.sh
+### TouringMachines/Bash Scripts/installPackages.sh
 It installs all the necessary packages